Costello1329/cpp-interns-2020/hw4_matrix/readme.md

 - `Matrix (const T& num)` that initializes elements of the matrix with `num`'s value
 - Binary operators `+`, `-`, `+=`, `-=` that perform addition and subtraction of
-  matrices of the same size
+  matrices of the same size and also same operators for matrices with scalars
 - Operators `*` and `*=` that multiply matrix by a scalar
 - Operators `*` and `*=` that multiply two matrices together
 - Unary operators `+` and `-`